Luis-F-Sanchez/Digital-Portfolio/README.md

 - [x] Go to the repository.

-- [?]
-Fork this repository to your GitHub account.
+- [x] Fork this repository to your GitHub account.

-- [?]
-Create a new project on Glitch that imports your repo from GitHub.
+- [x] Create a new project on Glitch that imports your repo from GitHub.

 - [x] If there's time, start the Day 2 HTML and CSS tasks.